elm-city-craftworks/weiqi/TOUR.md

 sockets comes with its own set of issues, which we'll discuss in more detail later on in this document.

+Weiqi's internal representation of the game board does not implement any domain logic, instead, it relies on the engine to handle all of those details.
+The state of the board is stored in an SGF file (which is a standard game format for computer Go), which is then parsed for stone coordinates to display in the UI.
+This is another design decision that hopefully makes the code a bit more flexible and extendible, and definitely reduces the complexity of its implementation.
+Weiqi uses the SGFParser gem for convenience, but so few of its features are used that it could conceivably be replaced with a few lines of regular expressions.
+That said, it's rarely a good idea to roll your own makeshift parser when there is already something readily available that gets the job done, and SGFParser seems to be working fine.

+For specific implementation details of the client code that interacts with GNU Go, see **lib/weiqi/gnu_go.rb**.
+You may also want to check out the trivial data object that implements the game board in **lib/weiqi/board.rb**.

 ### Weiqi supports multiple graphics backends